Go Hiking to See Wisconsin’s Magnificent Waterfalls

 Summer and fall are to perfect times to go hiking to enjoy amazing Wisconsin weather.
 If you’re trying to decide where to hike, why not take a trail that includes scenic views of at least one waterfall?
 The beauty of these Wisconsin waterfalls rewards your effort to see them.

-Expedia’s Coupons For Things to Do:
+Hotwire’s Coupons For Things to Do:

 Seeing these waterfalls after a long hike is great, but you may want a tour guide to help you along the way.
-There are many tour guides based out of Milwaukee and/or surrounding areas that are recommended by Expedia.
+There are many tour guides based out of Milwaukee and/or surrounding areas that are recommended by Hotwire.

 There’s a reason this county is known as “Wisconsin’s waterfall capital”.
 Do you want to visit one waterfall, or would you like to visit fourteen waterfalls!
 The county offers a map you can use to go on a walking tour of all the various falls, which start near the Menominee River, which is close to Niagara.